Victorian era antique furniture collection display

 How do I avoid buying fake antiques?

 Buy from established dealers with return policies.
 Research reproduction characteristics for your category before purchasing.
 Ask questions about provenance and prior ownership.
 When the price seems too good, it usually is.
-Start with modest purchases while developing authentication skills.
+Start with modest purchases while developing authentication skills, and use the physical tests (UV light, magnet, Simichrome) that work for your specific category.

 Is antique collecting a good investment?